The most Complete, Balanced & Nutritious food on earth

 The pigment which gives Spirulina its blue cast is phycocyanin.
 Phycocyanin is related to the human pigment bilirubin, which is important to healthy liver function and digestion of amino acids.
 Research has shown that phycocyanin has anti-cancer, anti-inflammatory, anti-proliferative and antioxidant activity.

 Another important pigment is porphyrin, a red compound that forms the active nucleus of haemoglobin.
 Porphyrin derivatives are an essential part of the respiratory enzymes present in all living cells.

 These pigments are indicated in functions such detoxification of heavy metals, bolstering the immune system and liver function.

 Spirulina Contains the Same Amino Acid Profile as Mother’s Milk

-Spirulina contains a full suite of amino acids in the same proportions as mother’s milk.
+Spirulina contains a full suite of amino acids in the same proportions as mother’s milk – they include:

 Non-essential amino acids (mg) Alanine, Arginine, Aspartic acid, Cystine, Glutamic acid, Glycine Proline, Serine and Tyrosine.

 Importantly, fresh Spirulina is dense with the 9 essential amino acids that the body does not naturally synthesize, which is why they are an essential part of the diet.
 While a full suite of amino acids is required to make the protein our body needs to function, each essential amino acid plays crucial and specific roles in maintaining the body’s functions.